Aurits/planning/AIBOS_Uganda_System_Driven_Delivery_Framework.md

 #### The "Under-the-Radar" Contribution Shoutout

-In the weekly PDMO Friday summary, a recurring segment: **"This Week's Under-the-Radar Contribution"**
+In the weekly Tuesday PDMO summary, a recurring segment: **"This Week's Under-the-Radar Contribution"**

 - Any PM or team member can nominate a contribution — not limited to KPI metrics
 - One nomination per week is highlighted in the team channel